Insurance & Psychotherapy: Understanding Coverage (For Clients and Practitioners) - Repost from 2018

 This post serves as an introduction of insurance coverage for psychotherapy purposes, I hope it can offer both Clients and Practitioners some more clarity in regards to how Psychotherapy is covered by private insurance

 Unlike Medical Doctors, Psychotherapy is NOT covered by OHIP.
 Like many other services adjacent to Medical Health (Chiropractor, Massage, etc.) Psychotherapy is most likely covered by private insurance companies or policies.

 If you’ve been doing a bit of research and digging into finding the right therapist already, you might already know about this coverage.
 Many therapists (including myself) ask clients to check with insurance providers themselves to find out if services are covered.
 Most therapists will accept payment first and provide a receipt afterwards.
-Client can utilize these receipts afterwards with their insurance company to receive reimbursements for their sessions.
+Client can utilize these receipts afterward with their insurance company to receive reimbursements for their sessions.

 Billing of psychotherapy services are often times fully or partially reimbursed by such companies.
 However unlike Dentists, Chiropractors and other Health care professionals, not many insurance companies have infrastructure for therapists to directly bill such insurance companies.
 Hence, why we ask clients to work with their insurance coverage without our involvement.
 We have found in recent years that Blue Cross has implemented bill direct.
 If you have insurance under Blue Cross you will most likely be able to ask your therapist to bill the insurance company directly for that appointment instead.